How to save for college

 Coverdell education savings account

-But Coverdells are more flexible when it comes to withdrawals.
+But Coverdells are more flexible than 529s when it comes to withdrawals.
 You can use the money for tuition and fees as well as expenses like tutors, uniforms and other costs related to K-12 education, in addition to college expenses.

 Prepaid tuition plans